Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Extended Timelines

-The time it takes to clear a property from REAP can vary widely.
-Inspection scheduling, permit processes, contractor availability, and the pace of LAHD reviews can all affect how long the property remains in the program β€” and how long cash flow remains constrained.
+The time required to exit REAP can vary widely.
+Inspection scheduling, permits, contractor availability, and LAHD review timelines can all impact how long the property remains in the program.

 5